everlasterVR/everlastervr.github.io/_vam_plugins/naturalis_v1_1/saving_and_loading_presets/content.md

 > **Tip: Load preset with a trigger**<br/>
 > The LoadPresetWithPath triggerable parameter can be used to select a preset path, and then load from selected path with a trigger action.

+### Default Preset

+The default preset, if set, will be loaded automatically when the plugin is added to the person, overriding the plugin's built-in default values.

 ### Saving Into a New Folder